 In most ABA agencies, a BCBA designs the plan, but a technician (RBT) implements it.
 In a Direct Service model, I (the BCBA) work one-on-one with your child for every session.
 This means every minute of therapy is guided by an expert with advanced clinical training, allowing for real-time adjustments, faster progress, and more nuanced care.

 Our initial 15–20 minute consult can be conducted via phone or video call, whichever you prefer.
-This is a chance for us to see if our values align and that Ray Behavior Is a good match for the supports you are seeking.
+This is a chance for us to see if our values align and if Ray Behavior is a good match for the supports you are seeking.
 To make this call most productive, please have your child’s formal ASD diagnostic evaluation report ready, as this is required to begin the intake process.

-The intake process is designed to be thorough but low-stress for your child.
+The intake process is designed to be thorough, but low-stress, for your child.
 It consists of five parts:

 Ray Behavior will do a preliminary insurance check (if applicable) and set up an initial meeting to plan for the assessment process.